sushrutmishra27/sushrutmishra27/README.md

 ---

 ### :man_technologist: A Developer Relations Engineer and Technical Writer from India.
-- :telescope: I’m a Community Manager at Fountane
+- :telescope: I’m a DevRel Manager (Community) at Fountane

 - 📇 I have experience in Frontend Technologies, Web3, Salesforce, Python, Solidity, Git, GitHub, BitBucket, and many more.